rachit9876/booking.system/README.md

 - Open **phpMyAdmin** by visiting: `http://localhost/phpmyadmin/`

   [Click Here To Direct Start](http://localhost/phpmyadmin/)
-- Create a new database named: `bookmyevent`
+- Create a new database by running the below
 - Run the SQL script below in the SQL tab:

 ```sql